 Why?

-Because it doesn’t have to be this way if folks approached technology — and for that matter, life itself — a little differently.
+Because it doesn’t have to be this way if folks approached technology — and, for that matter, life itself — a little differently.

 Some people HATE change

 I read somewhere that there are people who use push-button telephones only because rotary dial phones are no longer available.
+You may laugh, but it’s more accurate than we might like to believe.

 Like it or not, change happens

-No matter how uncomfortable it may make you, or how much you complain and rail against it, things are going to change.
+No matter how uncomfortable it may make you or how much you complain and rail against it, things are going to change.
+The only thing that will never, ever change is the fact that things keep changing.

 Given that change is absolutely, totally, and completely unavoidable, you have exactly two choices:

 Now, given those two possibilities, which will lead to a happier, more positive experience?
+Which will lead to a happier, more pleasant you?

 Why embrace change?

-On the other hand, the more frustrated and resistant you are to the changes you face, the harder you make it on yourself.
+The more frustrated and resistant you are to the changes you face, the harder you make it on yourself.
 By choosing to be upset, you choose to make your experience more difficult.

 I find it puzzling2 that many who complain about changing technologies quietly accept major changes in their motor vehicle from year to year, model to model, and between brands.